GSA/digitalgov.gov/content/posts/2016-06-10-collaboration-and-innovation-beyond-government-borders.md

 ---
-url: /2016/06/10/collaboration-and-innovation-beyond-government-borders/
 date: 2016-06-10 10:00:09 -0400
 title: Collaboration and Innovation, Beyond Government Borders
 summary: 'How to start an innovation movement: Connect innovators with fellow innovators, and find more innovators to collaborate with.
-This idea underpins a new pilot from the Department of Veterans Affairs (VA), which seeks to harness the power of collaboration among the public and government to better serve veterans. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/06/600-x-350-Dept-Veterans-Affairs-Innovators-Network.jpg" alt="Screen capture of the VA'
+This idea underpins a new pilot from the Department of Veterans Affairs (VA), which seeks to harness the power of collaboration among the public and government to better serve veterans. {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/06/600-x-350-Dept-Veterans-Affairs-Innovators-Network.jpg" alt="Screen capture of the'
 authors:
   - awichman
 categories: